zielinka/Bertelsmann-Arvato-Project-/README.md

 3. the Kaggle Competition.

 I started the project using unsupervised learning techniques to analyse customer features and the general population in order to create customer segments.
 The goal is to perform a customer segmentation to predict which part of the general population should be targeted as future customers.
-Having response information (target) from mail campaign, I used supervised learning methods to build a machine learning model that predicts if each individual will respond to the marketing campaign.
+Having response information (target) from mail campaign, I used supervised learning methods to build a machine learning model that predicts response from each individual to the marketing campaign.
 A model with the best accuracy I used to make predictions on the mail order campaign dataset as part of the Kaggle Competition.
 Model ranks the individuals and predicts the response of a person in a future campaign.
 It provides us with the insight who is most likely to become a customer.

 Please find detailed overview of the project in blog post: